 Hotels near Universal Orlando

-Staying at hotels near Universal Orlando can be a great way to save money as there are many 2-3 star hotels in the $60 – $100 a night range.
+Staying at hotels near Universal Studios Florida can be a great way to save money as there are many 2-3 star hotels in the $60 – $100 a night range.
 These hotels will likely have a pool and a free shuttle to Universal Orlando, so you don’t need to worry about the parking fees.
 Some of these hotels also offer free breakfast so it’s another way to cut down on your costs.
 Here are a few recommended Universal Orlando hotels with a free shuttle:

 - Best Western Plus Universal Inn